 Purpose and Scope

-(1) The Department finds that increasing quantities of hazardous waste are being generated in Oregon which, without adequate safeguards, can create conditions that threaten public health and the environment.
-It is therefore in the public interest to establish a comprehensive program to provide for the safe management of such waste.
+(1) The Department of Environmental Quality finds that increasing quantities of hazardous waste are being generated in Oregon.
+That waste, without adequate safeguards, can create conditions that threaten public health and the environment.
+It is therefore in the public interest to establish a comprehensive program to provide for safely managing this waste.

-(2) The purpose of the management program contained in OAR chapter 340, divisions 100 to 110, 120, 124 and 142 is to control hazardous waste from the time of generation through transportation, storage, treatment and disposal.
-Toxics use reduction, hazardous waste reduction, hazardous waste minimization, beneficial use, recycling and treatment are given preference to land disposal.
+(2) The purpose of the management program in OAR chapter 340 divisions 100 to 110, 120, 124 and 142 is to control hazardous waste from the time of generation through transportation, storage, treatment and disposal.
+Toxics use reduction, hazardous waste reduction, hazardous waste minimization, beneficial use, recycling and treatment are preferred over land disposal.
 To this end, the Department intends to minimize the number of disposal sites and to tightly control their operation.

-(4) A secondary purpose is to obtain EPA Final Authorization to manage hazardous waste in Oregon in lieu of the federal program.
+(4) A secondary purpose of this program is to obtain EPA Final Authorization to manage hazardous waste in Oregon in lieu of the federal program.

 Adoption of United States Environmental Protection Agency Hazardous Waste and Used Oil Management Regulations

 (1) Except as otherwise modified or specified by OAR 340, divisions 100 to 106, 109, 111, 113, 120, 124 and 142, the Environmental Quality Commission adopts by reference and requires every person subject to ORS 466.005 to 466.080 and 466.090 to 466.215 to comply with the rules and regulations governing the management of hazardous waste, including its generation, transportation, treatment, storage, recycling and disposal, as the United States Environmental Protection Agency prescribes in 40 C.F.R.
 Parts 260 to 268, 270, 273 and Subpart A and Subpart B of Part 124, as enacted through June 30, 2014.